asyncapi/generator/README.md

   Options:

     -V, --version                  output the version number
-    -w, --watch                    watches the the template directory and the async api document for change, and re-generate the files when they occour.
+    -w, --watch                    watches the template directory and the async api document for change, and re-generate the files when they occour.
     -o, --output <outputDir>       directory where to put the generated files (defaults to current directory) (default: /Users/fmvilas/www/asyncapi-generator)
     -d, --disable-hook <hookName>  disable a specific hook -n, --no-overwrite <glob>      glob or path of the file(s) to skip when regenerating